 “It is, I know her from school, but not Julie.”

 All three Smiths watch the two girls for a moment while the girls point at items of clothing, and discuss them.
 “Jo, Liz, take them into the store and buy a couple of outfits, get them to give you their thoughts on the outfits to see how good their opinions are.
 I want the four of you to end up in new outfits that are the same, please.
 I’ll pay.”
 Both his sister and cousin give him a quick glance, but go to do as he asks.
 They’ve seen him in this helping out mode before, and know things will go better if they just do what he wants them to do, and not waste time arguing.

 Half an hour later all four girls are wearing new matching outfits that look good while they show off the girls’ assets.
 All dressed from the skin out at Hal’s expense.
 Even down to new socks and shoes, comfortable slip on walking shoes that aren’t quite running shoes.

 After Hal sits down he uses his left hand to lift his left leg to hold it up while he turns to sit in the car properly.
 Jenner watches this with a frown, and doesn’t see Jo watching her.
 When Jenner goes to speak Jo reaches over to tap her arm.
-Jenner turns to her, and Jo shakes her head no, indicating she’s not to ask about it.
+Jenner turns to her, and Jo shakes her head ‘no, ‘ to indicate she’s not to ask about it.
 Her eyes go wide, but she nods her agreement.

 Several minutes later Jenner and Julie are getting out at their home, and Jo is handing them a few bags from the back.
 Jenner goes to argue, then sees Hal giving her an intense stare, and she just accepts the bags.